Karsten1987/confbot_robot/tutorial/Linux_Tutorial.md

 If you command the robot in a non-circular motion, the robot will eventually move out of its safe zone and gets eaten by the shark!
 We definitely want to secure our little poor confbot :)

-Please make sur to terminate all the running nodes by Ctrl+C them (Terminals 1, 2 and 3).
+Please make sure to terminate all the running nodes by Ctrl+C them (Terminals 1, 2 and 3).

 We will now use ROS2 Security to harden the system.